chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 Notes:

 - Planner inputs: tag types
 - Say which msg
 - _Canonical instances_
   - Pass to APIs
+- Timed msg for topic: "has ..."
 - Also: tuple of "all planner inputs"
   - reason, programatically, at compile time, about "all inputs"
-  - Now for msg storage at cycle start
-- Timed msg for topic: "has ..."
 - To get **all** msgs, **all** topics, for a cycle
   - "timed messages for each of" planner inputs
   - boils down to tuple of vectors
 - Usual metaprogramming techniques
   - don't worry about details ("pause on youtube" slide)
-  - start with tuple of topics
-  - get tuple of vectors of timed messages on topics
 - has right shape.
 Is it usable?

 ---